-The place also has to be secure so that the animals don’t get away and not let in other animals like cats and dogs who can predate on them.
+The cage has to be secure so that the animals don’t get away and should also keep other animals such as cats and dogs at bay.

-Rabbits are known to be cheerful and playful and prefer to be with a group of other friendly rabbits.
+Rabbits are cheerful and playful and prefer to be with a group of other friendly rabbits.

 It’s not suitable for a rabbit to remain alone; this may lead to weird and strange behaviors.

-Make sure your animals are protected from pains, injuries, and diseases.
+Make sure your animals are protected from pain, suffering, injuries, and diseases.

 Rabbits can be as good pets, just like cats and dogs.